scallywag41/Verium-Fedora-Docker/README.md

 # Verium-Fedora-Docker
-Verium-Fedora-Docker

 This is a simple Dockerfile to build the verium miner on fedora and expanded to centos.
 I have modified this code from Pedro Lobo <https://github.com/pslobo>.This is my first docker file so I expect it will change and become more robust with time.

 Included is my initial Ansible Playbook for both distros.
 I am still learning ansible, so this will change as well.

-Fedora:
+##Fedora:

-Fedora-Dockerfile - The Dockerfile to build on the latest Fedora.
+*Fedora-Dockerfile* - The Dockerfile to build on the latest Fedora.

-verium-feds.yaml  - The Ansible tile to automate.
+*verium-feds.yaml*  - The Ansible tile to automate.

-Centos:
+##Centos:

-Centos-Dockerfile - The Dockerfile to build on the latest Centos.
+*Centos-Dockerfile* - The Dockerfile to build on the latest Centos.

-verium-cents.yaml - The Ansible file to automate.
+*verium-cents.yaml* - The Ansible file to automate.